mine969/DRL-Agent-vul/docs/TECHNICAL_ARCHITECTURE.md

 # 🏗️ Technical Architecture & Engineering

-This document provides a deep dive into the engineering decisions, architecture, and algorithms powering the AI Security Scanner.
+This document provides a deep dive into the engineering decisions, architecture, and algorithms powering the DRL AI Agent.

 ## 📐 System Architecture